 TABLE 4A: Public Frontages - General.
 This tables sets forth the permissible Public Frontage types by Transect Zone.
 The Public Frontage is the area between the private Lot Line and the edge of the vehicular lanes.
+Dimensions are given in Table 4B (Public Frontages PLAN a.
+(HW) For Highways: This frontage has open swales drained by percolation, bicycle trails and no parking.
+The landscaping consists of the natural condition or multiple species arrayed in naturalistic clusters.
+Buildings are buffered by distance or berms.

-Dimensions are given in Table 4B (Public Frontages - Specific)
+- Specific)